tkunstek/serverless-authentication-boilerplate/README.md

 3. Decouple authentication and resources.
 Use this project as an authentication provider and create resources to another Serverless project.
 To authorize request in resource api, you need to copy [dist/authorization.zip](https://github.com/laardee/serverless-authentication-boilerplate/blob/master/dist/authorization.zip) files to the project and define tokenSecret environmental variable that matches the authentication project's tokenSecret, which is used to verify JSON Web Token.

-**Few small issues with the Serverless v.0.5. and AWS Lambda**

-If you are upgrading project runtime, you need to remove the old lambda function from the AWS first before you can deploy functions with node 4.3 runtime.
-You may also need to do some manual adjustment with Custom Authorizer AWS Console.

 ## Installation

-Install Serverless framework with `npm install -g serverless`.

-Installation will create one DynamoDB table for oauth state and refresh tokens.
+Installation will create one DynamoDB table for OAuth state and refresh tokens.

 1. Create a new project based on this boilerplate `serverless project install -n myAuthenticationProject serverless-authentication-boilerplate`.
 Don't mind the `WARNING: This variable is not defined: NNN` warnings, those will be set in next step.
 2. Change directory to the one that was created in previous step and set [environmental variables](#env-vars).
 3. Run `serverless dash deploy` on the project root folder.
 Select all and `Deploy`.

+**Few small issues with the Serverless v.0.5. and AWS Lambda**

+If you are upgrading project runtime, you need to remove the old lambda function from the AWS first before you can deploy functions with node 4.3 runtime.
+You may also need to do some manual adjustment with Custom Authorizer AWS Console.

 ## Set up Authentication Provider Application Settings